2020 Best Colleges & Universities for Animation

 Degree: BFA in Animation

-Savannah College of Art and Design offers a BFA, MA, and MFA in Animation, as well as maintains the offers in Atlanta, Hong Kong, Savannah, and online via e-Learning.
+Savannah College of Art and Design offers a BFA, MA, and MFA in Animation and maintains the offers in Atlanta, Hong Kong, Savannah, and online via e-Learning.
 SCAD provides the education and resources to work in film, TV, video games, AR/VR, and more.
-Students have access to high-performance digital workstations, state-of-the-art motion capture systems, and more.
+Students can access high-performance digital workstations, state-of-the-art motion capture systems, and more.

 Degree: BFA in Computer Art & Animation

-Syracuse University is home to the Department of Transmedia which offers a BFA in Computer Art & Animation.
-The curriculum begins with a focus on creating a strong foundation and provides the opportunity to travel for an immersive experience in animation and film in Los Angeles.
+Syracuse University is home to the Department of Transmedia, which offers a BFA in Computer Art & Animation.
+The curriculum begins with a focus on creating a strong foundation and provides the opportunity to travel to Los Angeles for an immersive experience in animation and film.

 Degree: BS in Visualization

 Another program without the word “Animation” in it, but graduates from Texas A&M University’s BS in Visualization program have gone on to contribute to big-name Animation flicks such as Toy Story 4 and Zootopia.
-Visualization Aggies are are trained to engage and develop both scientifically and aesthetically in all areas of visual communication—including animation.
-Junior year, students are required to study away for a semester before delving deep into studio time and a capstone project their senior year.
+Visualization Aggies are trained to engage and develop both scientifically and aesthetically in all areas of visual communication—including animation.
+In junior year, students are required to study away for a semester before delving deep into studio time, and capstone projects in their senior year.

 Degree: Digital Media Design Program

-Designed for students with an interest in computer graphics, animation, games, and more, the Digital Media Design Program at the University of Pennsylvania is a Bachelor of Engineering and Science (BSE) degree.
-Created in 1998, this program was created to combine fine arts with computer science — while students will be using their artistic skills, they will also be expected to work on the programming, mathematics, and technologies that make computer graphics.
+Designed for students interested in computer graphics, animation, games, and more, the Digital Media Design Program at the University of Pennsylvania is a Bachelor of Engineering and Science (BSE) degree.
+Created in 1998, this program was created to combine fine arts with computer science — while students will be using their artistic skills and be expected to work on the programming, mathematics, and technologies that make computer graphics.

 University of Southern California